ofek-b/vomBuch-insAnki/README.md

  #### Usage
  Just `$ python3.8 main.py` and specify a profile if several exist.

- It should not take more than a few minutes.
+ It should not take more than a few minutes (initial run is a bit longer due to download of Zmorge's lexicon).

  Markings provided should either be a single word, an idiom or a phrase beginning and ending with the parts of a separable verb (e.g. _ging oft damit einher_).